typelevel/sbt-typelevel/docs/customization.md

 `TypelevelScalaJSGitHubPlugin`: Points your sourcemaps to GitHub permalinks.
 Only activated for Scala.js projects.

-`TypelevelScalaNativeGitHubPlugin`: Points your sourcemaps to GitHub permalinks.
-Only activated for Scala Native projects.

 ### sbt-typelevel-github-actions
 `GitHubActionsPlugin`: Provides general functionality, giving builds the ability to introspect on their host workflow and whether or not they are running in GitHub Actions.